 Beard believed there were two American Revolutions, one to break from England, and one to cement an elite aristocracy into control.
 Far from being the wonderful document we celebrate today, the Constitution was the spearhead of a counter-revolution, conceived and instituted by the largest bond holders from each state, the banksters of their day.

-George Washington was the richest man in North America at the time, as well as the largest single investor in the Revolution.
+George Washington was one of the richest men in North America at the time, as well as the largest single investor in the Revolution.
 Loyalist landowners faced seizure from the new government, just as landowners who’d supported the revolution had faced seizure if England won.
 I imagine many rich people tried to remain neutral, or played either side when convenient.

 Washington was the most powerful Mason in North America, and a large number of Masons attended the Constitutional Convention, but that should not be surprising since Masonic principles support the equality of man.
 But it’s also true Masonry became infected at the highest levels by European royals, and flourished in both the British military and the world’s second multinational corporation, The East India Company (The Dutch East India Corporation was first, and it was their company England was imitating.)

 I’ve always found it interesting that the original flag of the East India Company had 13 stripes alternating red and white, and if you possessed one of those flags, turning it into the stars and stripes would have been a relatively easy affair.
 Since the East India Company was the dominant cartel controlling the American economy, it would have made sense for them to embed prominent operatives into the revolution, in order to preserve the best environment post-revolution for continuing their immense profits.
 And many of their allies were located along the Eastern seaboard, involved with the China trade, which involved picking up opium in India and transporting it to China to trade for valuable goods.